dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/plan.md

 Tracked by [Issue 26797: Improve change tracking and update performance](https://github.com/dotnet/efcore/issues/26797)

-Value proposition: High performance database inserts and updates from EF Core
+Value proposition: High performance database inserts and updates from EF Core.

 Over the past few releases, we have focused on improving EF Core performance on non-tracking queries.
 For EF7, we plan to focus on performance related to database inserts and updates.
 This includes performance of change-tracking queries, performance of `DetectChanges`, and performance of the insert and update commands sent to the database.